 You can visit all of our projects by clicking on our PROJECTS tab at the top of this page.

 Grief is a part of me.
 She leans on me heavily some days, but she does not define me.
-I am so much more than her… and there is so much more to you than her.
+When he died, all I wanted to do was heal, but now I want much more than just healing.
+I want to grow and learn this is what I have chosen to do.

-If you are here because your heart is broken my hope for you is that you can begin to heal – that you can find the light that shines within you… it never goes out, it may dim at times, but like your soul, your light is eternal.
+If you are here because your heart is broken my hope for you is that you can begin to heal, grow and learn and that you can find the light that shines within you… it never goes out, it may dim at times, but like your soul, your light is eternal.
 May you find your light again and see that you are a real gift to this world.
+In time, I pray that you discover the gifts that your child has left for you in their short life.
+Just like every baby who is born healthy and alive, your child is a miracle and a true gift to you and this Earth.

 With love and blessings to you,